Super Bowl ad for password manager Dashlane drops you straight into Dante's Inferno

 Sunday's big game is, of course, as much of a showcase for creative big-budget commercials as it is for football.
 See lots more of the ads released so far here.

-Discuss: Super Bowl 2020 ad for Dashlane drops you straight into password hell
+Discuss: Super Bowl 2020 commercial for Dashlane drops you in terrifying password hell

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.